jnahra/Pita-Sales-Time-Series-Forecast/README.md

 The time series model required two years of training data for annual seasonality purposes, so my train set was January 2021-January 2023 and my test set was January 2023-March 2023.
 The small test size represents a limitation in my model evaluation.

 Ultimately, the first model without regressors performed the best for both retail and wholesale sales.
-There may have been very slight improvement adding the regressors, but I deemed the additional complexity of the model not worth the minimal improvement.
+There may have been a very slight improvement adding the regressors, but I deemed the additional complexity of the model not worth the minimal improvement.
 A simpler model that does not require daily weather inputs is also more feasible for real-world model deployment.
 I can simply give the store manager my complete 2023 forecast, which he can put into action without any additional ongoing work required.

 After selecting my model, I re-trained the model with all the data (train and test set) for retail and wholesale sales.
 I then replaced any negative predictions with zero before adding retail and wholesale sales together for my final forecast of total daily pita bread sales for transactions equal to or below 54 packages of pita.
 The store manager can add in large orders as they become known.